7 Books Like My Year Of Rest And Relaxation

 4. The Bell Jar

-The story is about a young girl named Esther Greenwood.
+The book is about a young girl named Esther Greenwood.
 She’s from a suburb of Boston.
 But when the book starts, she’s in New York City.
-That’s because she’s doing an internship at a fashion magazine for one month.
+That’s because she’s interning at a fashion magazine for one month.
 So, she’s curious about the big city, and she wants to experience everything.
-After her internship finishes, she goes back home, and she has some plans for the rest of the summer, but things don’t work out the way she planned.
+After her internship finishes, she goes back home and has some plans for the rest of the summer, but things don’t work out as planned.

 Esther suffers from depression, and once her plans go astray, the depression starts to take hold of her, and she sinks further and further into it.
-In conclusion, this is a clear and relatable portrayal of mental illness as there feels very isolated, and the book references her life.
-She feels trapped in a bell jar, and she can see everything going on outside.
+In conclusion, this is a clear and relatable portrayal of mental illness as she feels very isolated, and the book references her life.
+She feels trapped in a bell jar and can see everything outside.
 But it’s not affecting her, and she feels stuck.
-So she’s going about her daily life, but she feels terrible, and she says something about waiting for everyone around her to realize that something is wrong.
+So she’s going about her daily life, but she feels terrible, and she says something about waiting for everyone around her to realize something is wrong.

 The Bell Jar